 Why the Heck Would I Need an ISBN?

 All books have them, but why?
-What are those ISBN numbers on the copyright page of every book for?
+What are those ISBN numbers on the copyright page and book jacket of every book for?

 ISBN stands for International Standard Book Number.